mikependon/RepoDB.NET/pages/operations/update.md

 }
 ```

-By default, it uses the primary (or identity) field as the qualifier.
-You can override by simply passing the primary key in the `whereOrPrimaryKey` argument.
+By default, it uses the primary or identity column as the qualifier.
+You can override it by simply passing the primary key in the `what` argument.

 ```csharp
 using (var connection = new SqlConnection(connectionString))